aprotyas/dotfiles/README.md

 ## Note to self
 *  For Vundle, run `vim +PluginInstall +qall` to install the plugins listed in vimrc.
-*  setup-new.sh contains all the packages that may be desirable, comment out the things not needed now.
+*  setup.sh contains all the packages that may be desirable, comment out the things not needed now.
 *  Remember to create an [ssh key](https://docs.gitlab.com/ee/ssh/ "SSH Key").

 ## Tidbits & Flotsam